manvendra7/TSAI_END2.0-Assignment-8/README.md

             tensor([4, 9]),
             tensor([ 5, 10])]
 ```
-For sample 2, the batch is a tuple of 2 lists, and it return a list of tensor, which each tensor get 1 item from each list in original tuple.
+For example 2, the batch is a tuple of 2 lists, and it return a list of tensor, which each tensor get 1 item from each list in original tuple.

 Example - 3
 ```